Get your free stress and anxiety eBook (57 page PDF)

 Context within Cognitive Behavioural Therapy (CBT)

-In CBT, the fallacy of fairness is recognized as a common cognitive distortion that contributes to unhelpful thought patterns and emotional distress.
+In CBT, the fallacy of fairness is recognised as a common cognitive distortion that contributes to unhelpful thought patterns and mental distress.

-It fosters feelings of entitlement, resentment, and disillusionment when life fails to meet unrealistic expectations of fairness.
-This distortion fuels a sense of victimhood and helplessness, hindering us from effectively coping with adversity.
+It leads to feelings of entitlement, resentment, and disillusionment when life fails to meet unrealistic expectations of fairness.
+This distortion also fuels a sense of helplessness, hindering us from effectively coping with adversity.

 It’s often addressed through cognitive restructuring techniques, where individuals learn to become aware of and reframe unhelpful thoughts and beliefs.